Hopkin Maddock: International call up, 1906-1908

 In 1906 the first touring South African team came to Britain, and although a match was not arranged with London Welsh, the club provided three players for the encounter between the tourists and the Glamorgan County team.
 Selected were Teddy Morgan and Maddock on the wing, and Jack Williams in the pack.
 Glamorgan's first choice on the wing was to be Morgan and Swansea's Billy Trew, but after Gwyn Nicholls announced his retirement from the game, Trew was dropped into Nicholl's position, with Maddock brought in as cover at wing.
 The game was a very close encounter, with the South Africans winning 3–6.
 The result may have been different, as ten minutes from time, with the score drawn at 3-3, Trew attempted a drop kick at goal, oblivious that Maddock was unmarked at his side, just 15 yards from the try line.
 Trew's kick failed, and the South Africans countered with a winning try from Anton Stegmann.

-Maddock was then dropped from the team the Welsh team to face the same touring South Africans, just a month later; with the Welsh selectors choosing Morgan and Johnnie Williams.
+Maddock was then dropped from the team the Welsh team to face the same touring South Africans, just a month later; with the Welsh selectors choosing Morgan and Johnny Williams.
 Then in the opening match of the 1907 Home Nations Championship, Morgan retired form international rugby, allowing Maddock to return to the squad.
 The first game of the season was against England, and an experimental English pack faltered against their more experienced Welsh counterparts, who utilised a diamond scrummage formation to good effect.
 Wales scored six tries without reply; Maddock and Trew scoring two apiece.
 The second game saw Wales lose to eventual Championship winners Scotland, in a low scoring match.
 Maddock was then replaced by Jones in the final game of the campaign, a win at home over Ireland.